by Olesia Chikunova, ADU Specialist.

 When the space in the backyard is at the premium, there is another option – an attached accessory dwelling unit.
 If you do not like the idea of an attached unit for sound insulation reasons, linking your new space with the help of a breezeway might be an interesting solution in restricted space if the city allows.

 While ADU is a the most versatile housing solution, there are situations when they do not work.
-One example will be a zone with high fire hazard risk.
+One example will be a zone with high fire hazard risk and restricted access for a fire department.
 Another – when you have an easement that runs across the property and does not let place the right size unit with respect to all required setbacks.

 Sometimes an ADU or an addition looks very costly – even on a flat lot an ADU can set you back $200,000, now on lots with slopes you will need another $100,000+ for the foundation work, and then some more for hauling away that extra soil that you will dig out.
 Expensive.
 But you still need extra space.
 In this case, ask yourself, if you could take the amount of money that it will cost to build an addition or ADU and sell your current home, would you be able to buy a house of your dreams?